last authored:

 casts, slings, splints

 Surgical repair should be considered with (peri) articular fracture (risk of OA), vascular injury, floating joints, open fracture, failed closed reduction, and with multiple trauma.
-Multiple long bone fractures from traumas need to be operatively repaired in order to stabilize people and allow them to be nursed.
+Multiple long bone fractures from traumas need to be operatively repaired in order for stabilization and allow patients to be cared for effectively.
 Compound tissues need to be debrided.

 Life-threatening fractures include pelvic fractures.